QED1224/Toontown-Resources/Guide.md

     - if it's not, continue looping.
 6. If no toon was found by the above, a toon is selected at random.
 This, for example, could happen when a large pseudorandom integer is generated, but the battle damage is evenly distributed.

-In the other 25% of time, a toon is simply selected at random.
+In the other 25% of time, a toon was simply selected at random.

 ### Will the attack hit?

-To determine this, a pseudorandom integer `randChoice` is generated such that 0 <= `randChoice` < 99.
-If `randChoice` is less than the cog attack's accuracy, the cog attack will hit.
-Otherwise it will miss.
+To determine this, a pseudorandom integer `randChoice` was generated such that 0 <= `randChoice` < 99.
+If `randChoice` was less than the cog attack's accuracy, the cog attack hit.
+Otherwise it missed.

 (Attack accuracy/damage summary to be added.)